adpatter/streams-logger/README.md

 _Streams_ uses Node.js streams for message propagation.
 Node.js represents sockets as streams; hence, sockets are a natural extension of a _Streams_ logging graph.
 For example, you may choose to use a `ConsoleHandler` locally and log to a `RotatingFileHandler` on a remote server.
 Please see the [_A Network Connected **Streams** Logging Graph_](#a-network-connected-streams-logging-graph-typescript) example for a working implementation.

+### Payload size limit

+_Streams_ enforces a size limit on the serialized message payload.
+You can specify a restrictive payload size limit in the `SocketHandlerOptions` passed to the constructor of the `SocketHandler`.
+The default is `1e6` bytes.

 ### Security

 The `SocketHandler` options take a socket instance as an argument.
 The `net.Server` that produces this socket may be configured however you choose.
 You can encrypt the data sent over TCP connections and authenticate clients by configuring your `net.Server` accordingly.